chrisnoonan98675/site/xl-testview/concept/working-with-qualifications.markdown

 - test specification
 ---

-XL TestView's configurable qualification possibilities allow for seamless integration with a continuous delivery pipeline.
-XL TestView automatically analyzes the test results that are available within XL TestView using the specified qualification algorithm.
-In this way, XL TestView supports tailored automated go/no go decision-making since the qualification can be used by continuous delivery management solutions.
+XL TestView's configurable qualifications allow for seamless integration with a continuous delivery pipeline.
+XL TestView automatically analyzes the test results using a specified qualification algorithm.
+In this way, XL TestView supports tailored automated go/no-go decision making, because continuous delivery management solutions can use the qualification.

-There are three qualifiers shipped with XL TestView:
+XL TestView includes the following default qualifiers:

-* Default Functional Tests Qualifier - Fails if any test in the test run fails
+* Default functional test qualifier: Fails if any test in the test run fails
-* Default Performance Tests Qualifier - Fails if more than 10% of tests have a error response or the average response time is greater that 110% of the long term average
+* Default performance test qualifier: Fails if more than 10% of tests contain an error response or the average response time is greater that 110% of the long-term average
-* Regression Qualifier - Fails if there are tests which changed from passed to failed between the previous run and the current run
+* Regression qualifier: Fails if there are tests that changed from passed to failed between the previous run and the latest run

-XL TestView allows you to create custom qualifications in order to suit your specific needs.
-How to create a custom qualification is described in [Create a custom qualification in XL TestView](/xl-testview/how-to/create-a-custom-qualification.html).
+XL TestView allows you to create custom qualifications to suit your specific needs.
+Refer to [Create a custom qualification in XL TestView](/xl-testview/how-to/create-a-custom-qualification.html) for more information.

-The icon to the next to a test specification on the test specifications screen shows whether the qualification of the most recent execution is passing (tick mark) or failing (exclamation mark).
-In case of a failed qualification, a reason for failure can be displayed (expand) in the test specifications screen.
+The icon next to a test specification on the test specifications screen shows whether the qualification of the most recent execution passed (check mark) or failed (exclamation mark).